 Teen's text message helps unravel grisly N. Carolina crime

-A text message to a friend helped guide rescuers to a teen girl held captive in the North Carolina home where her mother was also slain.
-Authorities say Gary Love held the 14-year-old girl captive for days and killed her mother in a grisly crime revealed earlier this week when the girl was rescued on Monday.
+A text message to a friend guided rescuers to a teen girl held captive in the North Carolina home where her mother was also slain.
+Authorities say Gary Love of Wadsworth, Ohio, held the 14-year-old captive for days and killed her mother in a grisly crime revealed after the girl was rescued Monday.

 Add your comments below